-Works requirements Editor's note - A native tree measuring greater than 80cm in diameter when measured at 1.3m from the ground is recognised as a 'habitat tree'.
-For further information on habitat trees, refer to Planning scheme policy - Environmental areas and corridors.
-Information detailing how this measurement is undertaken is provided in Australian Standard AS 4970 2009 Protection of Trees on Development Sites - Appendix A. h.
+Works requirements as a Info tor's note - A native tree measuring greater than 80cm in diameter when measured at 1.3m from the ground is recognised a 'habitat tree'.
+For further information on habitat trees, refer to Planning scheme policy - Environmental areas and corridors. rmation detailing how this measurement is undertaken is provided in Australian Standard AS 4970 2009 Protection of Trees Development Sites - Appendix A. h.
 Native forest practice where accepted development under Part 1, 1.7.7 Accepted development. g.
 Clearing of a habitat tree associated with removal of recognised weed species, maintaining existing open pastures and cropping land, windbreaks, lawns or created gardens; f.
 Clearing of a habitat tree in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; e.
 Clearing of a habitat tree reasonably necessary for the purpose of maintenance or works within a registered easement for public infrastructure or drainage purposes; d.
 Clearing of a habitat tree reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental management and conservation zones.
-In any other zone, clearing is not to exceed 2m in width either side of the fence; C. Clearing of a habitat tree reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure;
+In any other zone, clearing is not to exceed 2m in width either side of the fence; C. Clearing of a habitat tree reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure; b.
+Clearing of a habitat tree within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; a.
+Clearing of a habitat tree located within an approved development footprint;